danbev/learning-ai/notes/softmax.md

 'cream': [1.3, 1.4, 1.5, 1.6]
 ```
 Think of each row in the logits matrix as a set of scores given by the network,
-However, these scores are not probabilities yet—they can be any real number.
-The
+However, these scores are not probabilities yet, they can be any real number.
-softmax function's role is to transform these scores into actual probabilities.
+The softmax function's role is to transform these scores into actual
+probabilities.
 What we want to do is to normalize each row of this matrix.
-So we apply the
+So
-softmax function to each row:
+we apply the softmax function to each row:
 ```
 'Dan':   [0.1, 0.2, 0.3, 0.4] -> [0.1, 0.2, 0.3, 0.4]
 'loves': [0.5, 0.6, 0.7, 0.8] -> [0.1, 0.2, 0.3, 0.4]